kodekloudhub/certified-kubernetes-administrator-course/docs/06-Cluster-Maintenance/10-Practice-Test-Backup-and-Restore-Methods-2.md

     1.  <details>
         <summary>Reconfigure and restart etcd</summary>

-        We will need the location of the service unit file which we determined in Q12
+        We will need the location of the service unit file which we also determined in Q12

         ```bash
         vi /etc/systemd/system/etcd.service